xei/sitemap-generator/README.md

 Sitemap: https://example.com/sitemap.xml
 ```
 If you only have one sitemap file, `https://example.com/sitemap.xml` is the address of that file although  you have to know that each sitemap file should be less that `50MB` in size and it should have `50000` urls at last.
 So you may need more than just one sitemap file.
-In this case, `https://example.com/sitemap.xml` refers to an index XML file including all sitemaps addresses.
+In this case, `https://example.com/sitemap.xml` refers to a sitemap index file including all sitemaps addresses.

-## A sample of index XML file
+## A sample of sitemap index file
 ```
 <?xml version="1.0" encoding="UTF-8"?>